 The Administrators have not reported exactly the reasons behind this collapse but did announce that Dick Smith performed poorly over the Christmas retail period despite offering special deals and discounts to entice buyers.

 How Do I Avoid My Business Collapsing?

 Well you want to have a remarkable product or service and there needs to be a sizeable and long term marketplace for your product.
 You need to be checking in with consumers and asking for feedback, providing exceptional customer service plus staying on the bleeding edge of your industry and the markets and where they are headed.

 A great example is bookkeeping, not that long ago a large chunk of bookkeepers billable hours was for keying in and coding banks statements.
 So they would have to sit there and go line by line through a bank statement and enter each bank transaction in the accounting software.
 With the advent of bank feeds, accounting software like Xero can link to your bank account and import each bank transaction, which has killed this component of bookkeeping.

 A smart bookkeeper would have been aware of this technology hitting the marketplace, accepted the fact that it will impact their revenue and cashflow quite significantly, and made the decision to become an expert in these products and helping businesses transition over, providing support services plus pivoting there service offering to helping businesses manage their cashflow and chase debtors.

 The performance and longevity of your business is the corner stone of our Virtual CFO style offering and helps to ensure your business keeps kicking goals and achieving the type of success you wish for.

-If you want to jump in the fast lane, book in a 15 min Triage Call now and I’ll run you through the gauntlet of whether you are the type of business owner I can truly help.
+If you want to jump in the fast lane contact Brad here and he’ll run you through the gauntlet of whether you are the type of business owner I can truly help.